What Is A Bitcoin Fork?

 If you have passively held BTC over time, this implies that you might own some of these forked coins.
 You can find out more on this in our How Do I Figure Out Which Bitcoin Fork Coins I Own? guide.

 If you do own some of these forked coins then you will need to follow a procedure to make claim to them.
-We have an in-depth guide which covers the process for claiming this value while preserving your security and privacy: A Novice's Guide To Claiming Forked Bitcoin Value Securely And Privately
+We have an in-depth guide which covers the process for claiming this value while taking precautions for preserving your security and privacy: A Novice's Guide To Claiming Forked Bitcoin Value Securely And Privately